Latest campaigns

 You can put your faith into action in many ways.
 Find out what you can do to support our campaigns in your parish, in school or on your own.

-Resources for primary and secondary school pupils on how to take action with CAFOD.
+Resources for schools on how to take action with CAFOD.

 The UK must play its part in upholding international law and ensuring humanitarian aid can reach people in need.